770-3 MINOR PARENTS

 Note:

-When a minor parent applies for assistance; and then turns 18 in the month they apply or the following month; and has graduated from high school, the minor parent can choose to change the start date.
+When a minor parent applies for assistance, and then turns 18 in the month they apply or the following month, and has graduated from high school, the minor parent can choose to change the start date.
 Changing the start date to when they will be considered an adult will allow the benefits to go the minor parent without using a payee.
-The minor parent can also choose to not change the start date and use a payee to receive assistance from the time of application.
+The minor parent can also choose to not change start date and use a payee to receive assistance from the time of application.

 If the minor parent is not 18 on the first day of the month of their birthday, then they are considered a minor parent until they are 18 on the first of the next month.